MaximilianLichtwark/DCOND/README.md

 - What is DCOND?
   - DCOND is a HTML- respectively CSS- Wrapper, which should simplify the creation of web pages.
+  - In other words, DCOND is an HTML5 / CSS3 support software.

 - Which is the current version of DCOND?
   - DCOND's current full-released Version is: 00.000.01